 My regular workouts are 3 times a week of a combination of one of the following: 30 minute cardio, yoga, or weight lifting.
 No matter what the workout is I ensure it is worth my time.
 In other words I keep it as high intensity as possible and I try to incorporate some sort of flexibility work 5 minutes before and after the workout.
 I always keep my total workout time to less than 45 minutes.
 There are some weeks where I only do 1 or 2 workouts but I remain consistent in doing the daily “Coffee Workouts.
 And that is what keeps what I call my “fitness memory.”
 Develop your “Coffee Workout” and remember the number one thing to do to stay in shape: Be Consistent.”

-If you or someone you know wants to learn more about getting in good shape contact a functional medicine clinician, like functional medicine in Silver Spring, MD, the dedicated staff at Atlantis Medical Wellness Center can help.
+If you or someone you know wants to learn more about getting in good shape contact a functional medicine clinician, today.